OpenDevicePartnership/uefi-corosensei/README.md

 ### [Documentation](https://docs.rs/corosensei/)
 ### [Changelog](CHANGELOG.md)

+## Fork Note

+This is a fork of the upstream corosensei code with changes to support UEFI code.

 ## Overview

 This crate provides a safe and efficient abstraction for context switching between different stacks, in the form of [coroutines].
 A coroutine is a function that can be paused and resumed, yielding values to the caller.
 A coroutine can suspend itself from any point in its call stack.
 In addition to receiving yielded values from a coroutine, you can also pass data into the coroutine each time it is resumed.